Smoked salmon is one of the great joys of life! In my opinion, one of the best types of smoked salmon is cold smoked salmon.

-Cold smoking salmon is actually surprisingly easy and is something that I wish that I had come across earlier in my smoking career.
-It's now something that the whole family is always asking me to make.
+The process of cold smoking salmon is actually surprisingly easy and is something that I wish that I had come across earlier in my smoking career.

 Choosing your salmon is very important.
 There are plenty of different kinds of salmon out there, but what one is right for smoking?